Miguel Murillo (footballer, born 1988)

-Miguel Antonio Murillo Rivas (born July 3, 1988 in Bogotá) is a Colombian footballer currently playing as a striker.
+Miguel Antonio Murillo Rivas (born July 3, 1988 in Bogotá) is a Colombian former footballer who played as a striker.

 Career

 Murillo began his professional career playing with Uruguayan side Juventud Las Piedras in 2006.
-He spent the next two years playing in the Second Division, til mid-2007, when his team returned to the First División.
+He spent the next two years playing in the Second Division until mid-2007, when his team returned to the First División.
 He scored his first goal in Uruguay's top-flight football league on May 4, 2008 in a 1–1 away draw against Montevideo Wanderers.

 In August 2010, he signed a new deal with El Tanque Sisley.

+In 2013, Murillo moved to Chile and signed with Audax Italiano in the top level, also taking part in the Segunda División Profesional with the B-team.
+He ended his contract at the end of 2015.